DeGraciaMathieu/php-arguments-detector/README.md

 # php arguments detector
-> The ideal number of arguments for a function is zero. ~ Robert C. Martin
+> The ideal number of arguments for a function is zero.
+Arguments are hard, they take a lot of conceptual power. ~ Robert C. Martin
 ## Installation
 Requires >= PHP 7.4
 ```